UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 ## REST API traits

-As we saw in the quickstart example, REST API is defined by a Scala trait adjusted with annotations.
+As we saw in the quickstart example, REST API is defined with a plain Scala trait.
 This approach is analogous to various well-established REST frameworks for other languages, e.g. JAX-RS for Java.
 However, such frameworks are usually based on runtime reflection while in Scala it can be done using compile-time reflection through macros which offers several advantages: